franvelasco/franvelasco.github.io/pages/biography.md

 ### Photographs

-I take many photos (maybe too many) and sometime share them on this blog.
-Other times I remember that I'm on [Instagram](http://instagram.com/franvelas.co){:target="_blank"} and I upload one.
+I take many photos (maybe too many) and sometimes I share them on [this blog]({{site.url}}/journal#Photography).
+Other day I remember that I'm also on [Instagram](http://instagram.com/franvelas.co){:target="_blank"} and I upload one there.

-Not a few people ask me what equipment I use, even if it is a reel camera.
-Although it may seem, only digital shooting.
-Right now I am using a small Fujifilm X-T1 along with a 16mm f2.8, 23mm f1.4, 35mm f2 and 50mm f2 that live in a Billingham bag; and a Macbook Pro 13 "or iPad Pro 10.5 where I then edit with Lightroom CC.
+A few people have asked about the equipment I use, even if what i use is a film camera.
+Although it may seem so, I only shoot digital.
+Right now I am using a small Fujifilm X-T1 along with a 16mm f2.8, 23mm f1.4, 35mm f2 and 50mm f2 that I carry in a Billingham bag; and a Macbook Pro 13 "or iPad Pro 10.5 where I edit them using Lightroom CC.

 <br>